 So ideally, we want to make sure that you could do well.
-Then we get you prepared at Juju university.
-We prepare you for the job force, ideally.
-Um, so it’s a 12 week program.
+Then at GiGi University we prepare you for the job force, ideally.
+So it’s a 12 week program.
 It was a life skills program.
-There’s how, um, how the diet program, exercise program, um, interactions and how you interview, how to, uh, comport yourself in a daily atmosphere of a business atmosphere.
+There’s the diet program, exercise program, interactions and how you interview, how to comport yourself in a daily business atmosphere.

-So.
-We have a graduation ceremony and then after that we do have what’s called hugs and mugs so they can intern and do it.
-The whole intention is to have the interaction, the customer interaction.
-No, we don’t want our child, our adults, our children to be, you know, baggers at a grocery store.
-Not that that’s a bad thing cause there is customer interaction there.
+We have a graduation ceremony, and then after that, we do have what’s called Hugs and Mugs so they can intern.
+The whole intention is to have the customer interaction.
+We don’t want our child, our adults, to be baggers at a grocery store.
+Not that that’s a bad thing, because there is customer interaction there.

-David Hirsch: Well, the hugs and mugs, it’s like a retail store.
+David Hirsch: Well, Hugs and Mugs is like a retail store, isn’t it?

-David Hirsch: So as the Hugs and Mugs that each of the playhouses, or just the one here?
+David Hirsch: So is Hugs and Mugs at each of the playhouses, or just the one here?

 David Hirsch: That is very interesting.

-Paul Gianni: Yeah.
-So yeah, that’s a, and eventually it’s an opportunity.
-It’s another opportunity to raise some funds for the Playhouse itself by, uh, signed the merchandise and e-commerce.
-Yeah.
-It’s, it’s, it’s, it’s pretty unique how they just love being here.
+Paul Gianni: So yeah, and eventually it’s another opportunity to raise some funds for the Playhouse itself, by selling the merchandise and e-commerce.
+It’s pretty unique how they just love being there.

 David Hirsch: That’s fabulous.
-Well, thanks for sharing the information about Gigi’s Playhouse and an overview.
-Um, taking a step back, uh, what are some of the important takeaways that come to mind when you think about having a Down’s syndrome child?
+Well, thanks for sharing the information about GiGi’s Playhouse and an overview.
+Taking a step back, what are some of the important takeaways that come to mind when you think about having a Down syndrome child?

 David Hirsch: Yeah.
 It’s a daily reminder.

 David Hirsch: Okay.
-So it’s not exclusively Downs, even though they’re known as.
+So it’s not exclusively Downs, even though they’re known as Down Achievement Centers.

 Paul Gianni: Yeah.
 It’s not exclusive to that.

-Paul Gianni: Uh, ask a lot of questions.
+Paul Gianni: Ask a lot of questions.
 Don’t be afraid of the unknown.
-And, uh, really try to embrace what God has given you.
-I try to always look at it as, it’s not woe is me.
-It’s, you know, try to look at the silver lining of everything cause there’s always a silver.
+And really try to embrace what God has given you.
+I try to always look at it as, it’s not, “Woe is me.”
+It’s, “Try to look at the silver lining of everything,” because there’s always a silver lining.

 David Hirsch: Why did you agree to be part of the Special Fathers Network and serve as a mentor father?

-David Hirsch: So as it turns out, Paul, you probably have more experience than most of the dads that are already in the fathers network, Special Fathers etwork, just because of the work you’ve been doing and the number of relationships that you’ve formed over the years, mostly with other towns, families, towns, dads, for that matter.
-Yeah.
+David Hirsch: So as it turns out, Paul, you probably have more experience than most of the dads that are already in the Special Fathers Network, just because of the work you’ve been doing and the number of relationships that you’ve formed over the years, mostly with other Downs families, Downs dads, for that matter.

 That has a direct impact on your kids, right?
 Your kids are going to be a little bit better off as a result of you being a little bit more in tune or dialed into making more of the right decisions.
 So is there anything else you wanted to say before we wrap up?